al-mister-dog/big-o/README.md

 This function returns the first element of an array.
 It has a constant execution time because it only performs one operation, regardless of the size of the input array.

 ### O(n) - Linear Time
-An algorithm with O(n) time complexity has an execution time that increases linearly with the size of the input.
-Here’s an example:
+An algorithm with O(n) time complexity has an execution time that increases linearly with the size of the input:
 ```javascript
 //javascript
 function sumArray(arr) {